 For the list of clubs click here.

-Although you do not have to be a member of TREC GB to compete, members do receive a number of advantages including discounts on competition entries and eligibility to qualify for the British TREC Championships (both the Nationals, for levels 2 to 4, and the Grassroots at level 1) and the ability to gain points in the TREC GB leagues.
+Although you do not have to be a member of TREC GB to compete, you will need to be a member of an affiliated TREC Club.
+TREC GB members do receive a number of advantages including discounts on competition entries and eligibility to qualify for the British TREC Championships (both the Nationals, for levels 2 to 4, and the Grassroots at level 1) and the ability to gain points in the TREC GB leagues.
 Red tier membership also provides members with 24/7 third party liability cover.

 For details of membership please click here